NewDayTechnology/API-Design/guidelines/CommonDataTypes.md

 # Common Data Type Guidelines

-For data types that repeat across many APIs we want a consistent approach to represent the data to avoid any misinterpretation of the data and/or conversion errors.
+For data types that repeat across many APIs we want a consistent approach to represent the data to avoid any misinterpretation of the data or conversion errors.

 ### Money